 The middle of each month, email notifications are sent to students' NSU email that NSU eBills are available for review online.
 However, students should not wait for their billing statement to pay their tuition and fees to avoid late charges.
 Students can access their student account and make payments anytime online by logging into their SharkLink account at https://sharklink.nova.edu.
 NSU eBill also allows students to authorize other individuals (e.g., parent, spouse) to view their bill, make payments, or set-up payment plans.
+International students are ineligible for a payment plan.

-Following is a list of tuition rates effective July 1, 2021.
+Following is a list of tuition rates effective July 1, 2022.
 Tuition rates are posted per credit hour unless otherwise noted.
 Students enrolled in Applied Dissertation Services pay per semester.